rabbitmq/rabbitmq-website/site/production-checklist.md

 It is highly recommended that logs of all RabbitMQ nodes and applications (when possible) are collected and aggregated.
 Logs can be crucially important in investigating unusual system behaviour.

+## <a id="limits" class="anchor" href="#limits">Per-Virtual Host and Per-User Resource Limits</a>

+It is possible to [limit the maximum number of concurrent connections and queues](/vhosts.html#limits) a virtual host will allow the users to open (declare).

+These limits can be used as guard rails in environments where applications cannot be trusted and monitored in detail, for example, when RabbitMQ clusters are offered as a service.

+Similarly, it is possible to [configure concurrent connection and channel limits for individual users](/user-limits.html).

 ## <a id="security" class="anchor" href="#security">Security Considerations</a>